-Rags used to do this quite frequently and I came to hate it because it was often after smelling urine or another cat’s butt.
+Rags used leave his moth open after he would smell things quite frequently and I came to hate it because it was often after smelling urine or another cat’s butt.
 But, when I found out what he was doing, I thought it was pretty rad.

 Do you know what I am talking about – where they leave their mouth slightly open and then sort of daze off for a second and then lick their nose and close their mouth again?